ashumeow/filtered_websocket/README.md

 - Scales horizontally via remote backend storage (redis) and pubsub
 - Supports token based auth

-New behaviors are added by simply importing filter modules.

-    from filtered_websocket.filters import stdout_rawdata # Adds logging to a server from filtered_websocket.filters import broadcast_messages # Broadcasts messages to all connected clients

 ###### Read The Docs
 http://filtered-websocket.readthedocs.org/en/latest/ (in progress...)